School of Nursing Student Handbook

 - Reapplication to the School of Nursing is required for students who withdraw from level 1 nursing courses for causes other than documented medical, personal or family reasons.
 Students must submit a completed application packet by the published application deadline in order to be considered for readmission.
 Enrollment is limited and the number of qualified applicants often exceeds the number of students who can be admitted.
 Previous admission does not guarantee acceptance.

-- If in the judgment of the professor there is reason to question the emotional or physical condition of a student or the safety or quality of nursing care provided, the professor has the right and obligation to exclude the student from the clinical area which may impact progression in the program.
+- If in the judgment of the professor there is a reason to question the emotional or physical condition of a student or the safety or quality of nursing care provided, the professor has the right and obligation to exclude the student from the clinical area which may impact progression in the program.

 Policy: Students withdrawing from the UTC School of Nursing program may jeopardize their readmission to the program.
 Withdrawal from any nursing course may negatively impact progression in the nursing program.
 Please review the School of Nursing Program/Course(s) Withdrawal Procedure carefully.